1990 Serbian general election: Government formation

 The National Assembly was constituted on 11 January 1991.
 Since 10 members of parliament (MPs) were needed to form a parliamentary group, only the SPS and SPO were able to do so.
 DS, VMDK, and several independents united to form their own group.
 Slobodan Unković was elected as the president of the National Assembly.
 Unković remained in that position until his resignation in June, stating that he was worn out and wanted to return to the academic sphere.
 He was succeeded by Aleksandar Bakočević, who remained in that position until the 1992 elections.

 With the conclusion of the 1990 elections, Serbia turned from a one-party system to a competitive authoritarian multi-party system.
-Sotirović also said that political scientists considered the system to be authoritarian during the process of the dissolution of Yugoslavia; Nikolić also considered the system authoritarian.
-Goati defined it as a dominant-party system.
+Sotirović also said that political scientists considered the system to be authoritarian during the process of the dissolution of Yugoslavia; Goati defined it as a dominant-party system.
 Considering that SPS obtained a supermajority in the National Assembly, the next government of Serbia was led solely by SPS.
-Dragutin Zelenović was elected prime minister of Serbia by the National Assembly in February 1991. "[Serbia's] only and true path is and must be economic and social reforms based on modern developed countries" ([Srbijin] jedini i pravi put jeste i moraju biti ekonomske i društvene reforme po ugledu na savremene razvijene države), Zelenović said upon his inauguration.
-His cabinet, for the first time since World War II, included the ministries of foreign affairs and defence.
+Dragutin Zelenović was elected prime minister of Serbia by the National Assembly in February 1991.
 He served in the office until December 1991, when his government was replaced by the cabinet led by Radoman Božović.
 Both governments included SPS and independent ministers.